Advertisements have flooded the dental market recently with products that claim to remineralize teeth. But are these items effective?

 - Brushing twice a day for two minutes.

 Regular visits to your dentist and dental hygienist for checkups are also needed to examine for cavities or to spot areas of decalcification that may have grown beyond your control.

 Products That Remineralize Teeth

 Recently, new over-the-counter (OTC) products that help to remineralize teeth have been introduced in the dental market.
 And although fluoride has been the most widely used product for years, additional formulas and methods of application have shown similar results and popularity.
-Fluoride fights bacteria, strengthens enamel and is the active ingredient in most toothpastes.
-Keeping with this trend, new toothpastes help build enamel, such as Colgate® Enamel Health™ and contain fluoride and natural calcium.
-The addition of calcium enhances the process of mineral-rebuilding in the tooth.
-Additionally, amorphous calcium phosphate (ACP), both alone and combined with a milk protein casein phosphopeptide (CPP), can “supercharge” the fluoride by both enhancing its delivery and increasing the time fluoride affects the enamel.
+Fluoride fights bacteria, strengthens enamel and is the active ingredient in most toothpaste.
+Keeping with this trend, new toothpaste has come out that claim to help build enamel and contain fluoride and natural calcium.

-Although the commercial market can simplify the process, the science will only continue to improve over time.
-You can remineralize your teeth with the proper balance of saliva, oral hygiene, dental visits and new OTC products.
-It can be confusing, but the process and available products can help you to understand how enamel is able to repair itself only with your help.
+Although the commercial market can simplify the process, science will only continue to improve over time.
+You can help remineralize your teeth with the proper balance of saliva, oral hygiene, dental visits and new OTC products.